Rodney McKay's sister, Jeannie Miller is played by Kate Hewlett who is David Hewlett's sister in real life.

 The shooting set of the Stargate Atlantis base, specifically the balconies where the humans from Earth celebrated their first victory as well as several times depicting the outdoor dining area is the exact same location as the Colson Industries' main office building from Stargate SG-1: Covenant (2004).

-Stargate's ring have 39 glyphs or chevrons.
+Stargate's ring have 39 glyphs.
 In this TV series as in Stargate SG-1 (1997) and Stargate Universe (2009) is explained that the number of glyphs in a stargate depends of the galaxy where this stargate belongs.

-Dr. Leonard "Bones" McCoy, the epic character played by DeForest Kelley in Star Trek (1966), is considered a strong influence behind Rodney McKay.
+Dr. Leonard "Bones" McCoy, the character played by DeForest Kelley in Star Trek: The Original Series (1966), is considered a strong influence behind Rodney McKay.
 This is even acknowledged in-universe.

 The machine is a system to open a wormhole.
 A wormhole is a hypothetical way of space travel called an Einstein-Rosen Bridge, named after scientists Nathan Rosen and Albert Einstein.
 According to them, the wormhole should capable to unite two distant points in the universe, altering Space-Time Laws to cross from a point to another in a so brief period of time.
 The name wormhole was given after a comparative between the universe and an apple, with a worm moving inside.
 The same concept was used in Contact (1997) as well as Stargate (1994) and their TV series Stargate SG-1 (1997) and Stargate Universe (2009).